 The Three-Year Program:

-In academic year 2016/2017, the Lilly Graduate Fellows Program will select a cohort of 10 fellows who are entering PhD or equivalent graduate programs in humanities and arts at schools of their choosing.
-The 2017-2020 Lilly Graduate Fellows will enter graduate school in the fall, 2017.
+Cohorts for the Lilly Graduate Fellows three-year program will commence every other year, beginning in fall, 2019.
+The 2019-2022 Lilly Graduate Fellows will enter graduate school in the fall, 2018, or in the fall, 2019.
+In academic year 2018/2019, the Lilly Graduate Fellows Program will select a cohort of 10 fellows who are entering PhD or equivalent graduate programs in humanities and arts at schools of their choosing.
+Finalists will be selected in both academic years, 2017/2018 and 2018/2019, and will commence with the program in fall, 2019.

 Over a three year period, these Fellows, along with two mentors who are senior scholars at a Lilly Fellows Program Network School, will communicate and collaborate with each other in areas of research, teaching, and professional development.